SweepCasinos > Vegas Gems

 Pros

-• AES-256 listed in site security policy
+• AES-256 clearly listed in site security policy

-• Manual logout ends all active sessions
+• Manual logout eliminates all active sessions

-• Game launch always routes via HTTPS
+• Game launches were always secured via HTTPS

 Cons

-• No RNG or fairness audit reference
+• No reference to RNGs or fairness audits

-• License page link loops to homepage
+• License page link navigates directly back to homepage

 💬 Comment